The brain is the most important and most complex part of the body. It controls almost all body processes including:

-If untreated, an aneurysm can rupture and cause a sudden, extremely severe headache.
-A ruptured aneurysm can be deadly if not treated quickly.
+If untreated, an aneurysm can rupture and cause a sudden, extremely severe headache or death.
+A ruptured aneurysm is a severe medical emergency.

 A stroke is an interruption of blood flow to part of the brain caused by bleeding in the brain or by a blood clot clogging an artery.
 Stroke symptoms come on suddenly and may include:

 - numbness or weakness on one side of the body

 If you experience symptoms of a stroke, it’s essential to seek medical attention as soon as possible.
 Prompt treatment can save areas of brain from permanent damage.